 Skeletal misalignment can actually decrease bone density.
 Your bones are made to respond to motion and gravity by increasing their strength, but when that motion means muscles act on the wrong spots, the areas that need it the most do not receive the beneficial impact of motion.
 And your bones suffer.

 I mentioned earlier that fracture risk increases with FHP.
 A University of California study found that this type of poor posture – called hyperkyphosis in the study – had an increased risk of fracture in study subjects with FHP regardless of past fracture history and bone mineral density.1

 One aspect of this could be that FHP throws you off balance, making you more prone to falls and subsequent fractures.

 While researchers referred to FHP as “hyperkyphosis,” FHP is not the same thing as kyphosis, or Dowager’s Hump.
 FHP can certainly exacerbate this condition, however, and poor posture plays a role in both.
 In fact, many of the health problems associated with FHP are similar to those caused by kyphosis, including…

 When your head sags forward, your chest becomes compressed and your lungs can no longer fill up with air.
 Try it – lean your head forward and down and try to draw a deep breath.
 It’s impossible!

 This is important, because deep breathing alkalizes the body.
 If you can’t get enough air, your body is not sufficiently oxygenated and a toxic, acidic environment results.

-Alkalinity is so vital to preventing and reversing osteoporosis that tone of the main goals of the Save Our Bones Program is to help you achieve an alkaline pH.
+Alkalinity is so vital to preventing and reversing osteoporosis that tone of the main goals of the Osteoporosis Reversal Program is to help you achieve an alkaline pH.
 Because in an acidic environment, your bones just can’t retain the necessary calcium and therefore, become weak and prone to fracture.

 Other Health Problems Caused By FHP